jundalisay/superblist/content/en/social/economics/principles/part-2/chapter-01b.md

 **Original**

 {{< q a="smith" >}}
-But as a measure of quantity, such as the natural foot, fathom, or handful, which is continually varying in its own quantity, can never be an accurate measure of the quantity of other things; so a commodity which is itself continually varying in its own value, can never be an accurate measure of the value of other commodities.
-Equal quantities of labour, at all times and places, may be said to be of equal value to the labourer.
-In his ordinary state of health, strength and spirits; in the ordinary degree of his skill and dexterity, he must always laydown the same portion of his ease, his liberty, and his happiness.
-The price which he pays must always be the same, whatever may be the quantity of goods which he receives in return for it.
-Of these, indeed, it may sometimes purchase a greater and sometimes a smaller quantity; but it is their value which varies, not that of the labour which purchases them.
-At all times and places that is dear which it is difficult to come at, or which it costs much labour to acquire; and that cheap which is to be had easily, or with very little labour.
-Labour alone, therefore, never varying in its own value, is alone the ultimate and real standard by which the value of all commodities can at all times and places be estimated and compared.
-It is their real price; money is their nominal price only.
+a measure of quantity, such as the natural foot, continually varies.
+It can never be an accurate measure of other things; so a commodity which is itself continually varying in its own value, can never accurately measure the value of other commodities.

+Equal quantities of labour, at all times and places, is be of equal value to the labourer..
+The labor which he pays must always be the same, whatever the quantity of goods which he receives for it.

+At all times and places, that is dear which it is difficult to come at and costs much labour.

+Labour alone, therefore, never varying in its own value, is alone the ultimate and real standard or price.
+Money is the nominal price only.
 {{< /q >}}

 **Translated with 'toil and trouble'**

 {{< q a="smith" >}}
 A commodity that always varies in value can never be an accurate measure of the value of other commodities.
-Just as a natural foot, fathom, or handful can never be an accurate measure..
+Just as a natural foot can never be an accurate measure..
 Always and everywhere, equal quantities of toil and trouble is of equal value to the worker.

 In his ordinary state, he must always lay down the same portion of his ease, liberty, and happiness.
 The price which he pays must always be the same, though sometimes it buys varying amounts of commodity.

 But it is the value of the commodities which varies, not his toil and trouble.
-Always and everywhere:<ul><li>a thing is expensive if it is difficult or costs much toil and trouble to acquire.</li><li>a thing is cheap if it can be had easily or with very little toil and trouble.</li></ul>Toil and trouble never varies in its own value.
-Therefore, it alone is the ultimate and real standard by which the value of all commodities can be estimated and compared always and everywhere.“It is their real price; money is their nominal price only.
+Always and everywhere, a thing is expensive if it is difficult or costs much toil and trouble to acquire.

+Toil and trouble never varies in its own value.
+Therefore, it alone is the ultimate and real price.
+Money is the nominal price only.
 {{< /q >}}